aws/aws-application-networking-k8s/README.md

 make build-deploy
 ```

-####  Configure IAM role for k8s pod ONLY if runs MercuryK8SController inside cluster
+####  Configure IAM role for k8s pod ONLY if runs gateway-api-controller inside cluster

 ##### Configure role for k8s pod to invoke lattice api